 Design: Twenty-nine infants (12 with sagittal synostosis, 10 with trigonocephaly and 7 with anterior plagiocephaly) were longitudinally evaluated using a battery of tests assessing various aspects of visual function, including ocular behaviour, acuity, visual fields and fixation shift.
 All infants were assessed before surgery and 2, 6 and 12 months after surgery.

-Results: before surgery only 16% of infants had completely normal visual function, while on the assessment performed 12 months after surgery the number with normal results on all the tests raised to 65%.
+Results: Before surgery only 16% of infants had completely normal visual function, while on the assessment performed 12 months after surgery, the number with normal results on all the tests increased to 65%.
 The only abnormalities found 12 months after surgical correction were mainly found on abnormal oculomotor behaviour in infants with plagiocephaly.

-Conclusion: abnormalities of visual function are not frequent in infants with non syndromic craniosynostosis who underwent surgical correction.
-Approximately half of the patients had some visual abnormalities before surgery, that subsequently improved, showing a delayed visual maturation rather than persistent abnormalities.
+Conclusion: Abnormalities of visual function were not frequent in infants with non-syndromic craniosynostosis who underwent surgical correction.
+Approximately half of the patients had some visual abnormalities before surgery, which subsequently improved, showing a delayed visual maturation rather than persistent abnormalities.

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.